 A physician, individual medical circumstances, and clinical outcome will guide the dose and titration rate.
 Longer intervals between dose adjustments can be used.

 Topiramate tablets should be swallowed whole and can be taken at night with or without food.
+Avoid taking with alcohol.
 All tablets should be stored at room temperature.

 Do not suddenly stop taking Topiramate without talking to your doctor, as serious complications can arise.